-The Hearings Committee may ask questions of the witnesses at any time during the Hearing.
+The Hearings Committee may ask questions of the witnesses at any time during the Hearing, ideally just after they have been examined and cross-examined.
 If the Defending Party is in the best position to prove a fact (e.g. his age) and does not do so, the Hearings Committee is entitled to consider that his reasons for not doing so are self-serving.
 Obviously if a good reason is available, that should be taken into account, but the Defending Party may not sit silently and assume that his silence cannot be held against him.